-Matt Hobbs, a Missouri alum, has returned to his alma mater and is now in his third season as Mizzou's pitching coach.
-In his time as the mentor to the Tiger hurlers, Hobbs has seen four of his pitchers drafted in two seasons and he has guided three players to All-Big 12 honors.
+Matt Hobbs, a Missouri alum, has returned to his alma mater and is now in his fourth season as Mizzou's pitching coach.
+In his time as the mentor to the Tiger hurlers, Hobbs has seen seven of his pitchers drafted in three seasons and he has guided four players to All-Conference honors.

 In 2011, three of his pitchers were selected in the Major League Baseball Draft and he coached All-Big 12 Freshman Team honoree Rob Zastryzny and All-Big 12 honorable mention pick Phil McCormick.
 Not only that, but Hobbs played a big hand in the rehabilitation of Friday-night starter Eric Anderson, who after recovering from shoulder surgery, came back to become one of the Big 12's most dominant arms in the second half of the season in 2011.